-Position Summary: This position supervises Lines for Life’s Crisis Intervention Specialists and volunteers during their shifts to ensure that all crisis lines calls are answered with care and compassion, and within the scope of the program.
+Position Summary: Lines for Life currently has 3 openings for Shift Supervisors (1 Day, 1 Swing, and 1 Overnight opening).
+This position supervises Lines for Life’s Crisis Intervention Specialists and volunteers during their shifts to ensure that all crisis lines calls are answered with care and compassion, and within the scope of the program.
 This position requires the ability to work four to five shifts a week, triage phone calls, and provide constructive feedback.

 - Demonstrate the culture of Lines for Life by modeling behavior that supports the organization’s goals and philosophies;

 - Provide on-the-job training as needed to ensure staff and volunteers follow protocols and apply best practices for crisis intervention;

 - Provide sound clinical judgment to volunteers and Crisis Interventions Specialists during challenging cases;

 - Ensure staff and volunteers submit call reports in an accurate and timely manner with the relevant clinical information;

 - Perform regular call monitoring of staff and volunteers as directed by the QA & Contracts Line Manager;

 - Triage calls and collaborate with coworkers to minimize caller’s wait time and ensure that the lines remain available for callers in escalated crisis;